ianksalter/shv/md/foundation-design.md

 # Bathoorm wall/ Entrance Wall and foundations

-Foundations would be  be 40omm wide and 500 deep but need to check.
+Foundations would be  be 40mm wide and 500 deep but need to check.
 Need DPC on the wall different from the one on a floor.

-These footings could be poured at the same time as the garden concrete!!!!

 Concrete block/thermolite blocks for a wall Could use a wall starter - something you screw into the wall and gives you the ties for the bricks.
 Generally stainless steel.
 Can use on pillar for